Geography of Nigeria: Tropical continental air mass

 The tropical continental air mass, locally known as the Harmattan, is a wind originating from North Africa which crosses the Sahara into West Africa.
-This air mass dominates Nigeria's climate during the dry season from December to March.
-The tropical continental air mass is dusty and creates a haze within the atmosphere when it predominates.
-The haze is as a result of the dust within the air mass limiting visibility and blocking much of the sun's rays from reaching the earth.
-It is also a dry air mass formed over land in an area close to the equator.
-The air mass generally has no precipitation since it forms in the Sahara, generating dust rather than moisture.
-The air mass creates low visibility which hampers transportation, but its presence brings some relief to farmers since the low humidity present in the air quickens the drying of their crops.
+Nigeria's dry season from December to March is dominated by a dusty tropical continental air mass, which creates a haze and hinders visibility.
+Originating near the equator, it generates dust rather than precipitation.
+Despite its impact on transportation, the low humidity helps farmers dry their crops.

 Temperature

 Nigeria's seasons and temperature variance are determined by rainfall with rainy season and dry season being the major seasons in Nigeria.
-The rainy season of Nigeria brings in cooler weather to the country as a result of an increased cloud cover that acts as a blockage of the intense sunshine of the tropics by blocking much of the suns rays in the rainy season; this in turn cools the land, and the winds above the ground remain cool thereby making for cooler temperatures during the rainy season.
-But afternoons in the rainy season can be hot and humid.
+The rainy season of Nigeria brings in slightly cooler weather to the country as a result of an increased cloud cover that acts as a blockage of the intense sunshine of the tropics by blocking much of the Sun's rays in the rainy season (and trapping some heat in the ground, making it not too cold); this in turn cools the land, and the winds above the ground remain cool thereby making for cooler temperatures during the rainy season.
+Despite the temperatures being cooler in the rainy season, the rainy season also has an increased temperature at night compared to the dry season.
+Also afternoons in the rainy season can be hot and humid.
 In the rainy season it is damp, and the rainfalls are usually abundant.

-The dry season of Nigeria is a period of little cloud cover in the southern part of Nigeria to virtually no cloud cover in the northern part of Nigeria.
-The sun shines through the atmosphere with little obstructions from the clear skies making the dry season in Nigeria a period of warm weather conditions.
+The dry season of Nigeria is a period of less cloud cover in the southern part of Nigeria to virtually no cloud cover in the northern part of Nigeria.
+The Sun shines through the atmosphere with little obstructions from the clear skies making the dry season in Nigeria a period of warmer weather conditions.
 In the middle of the dry season around December, the dust brought in by the Harmattan partially blocks the sun's rays, which lowers temperatures.
 But with the withdrawal of this wind around March to April following the onset of the rainy season, temperatures can go as high as 44 °C in some parts of Nigeria.